-For such a powerful product, the 23andMe Personal Genome Service® process is fairly simple: order, spit, see your data.
+For such a powerful product, the 23andMe® Personal Genetic Service process is fairly simple: order, spit, see your data.
 But between you putting your sample in the mail and us alerting you that your data is ready, there's actually quite a bit that goes on at the laboratory.
 Labcorp, our third party laboratory located in the U.S., takes multiple steps to process your sample, which are described in the article and short video below.

 Step 1: The Visual Exam

 Samples arrive at the lab every day.
 The first thing technicians do with each new sample is scan the barcode on it, because, for privacy reasons, that's the only identifying information the laboratory has.